having written seven articles featuring Chicano musical artists,

 an interview with the featured artist, could not do so because

-my dad had passed away nine months previously.
-The show
+my dad had passed away nine months previously, on March 17,

 nonetheless gives insight into Lalo's music and career.